choishingwan/PRS-Tutorial/docs/ldpred.md

     --out EUR.ldpred
 ```

-LDpred can then performs PRS analysis in three steps
+LDpred can then perform PRS analysis in three steps:

-1. Preprocessing the summary statistic file
+1. Preprocessing the base data file:
 ```bash
 # There are 253,288 samples in the Height GWAS
 python LDpred.py coord \